Children's Comprehensive Bible Question Quiz

 c.
 Cain.
 He killed his brother Abel because he was jealous.

-He was jealous of his brother Abel because Abel's animal sacrifice was considered better than Cain's crop sacrifice.
+He was jealous of his brother Abel because Abel's animal sacrifice was considered better than his crop sacrifice.

 -